econnet/econ/econ-1.0.rst

 Work that is not exclusively for the specific product is its own product, that comes from the outside economy.

-.. _`df`:

-:df: relevancy

-*Relevancy* does not only refer to technical development of the product, but to all aspects to make a finished product successful on the market

-- coordinating
-- development
-- bookkeeping
-- marketing
-- building

-All product-related activities need to be measured by the its results.

 .. _`dtribute`: